 Light Space & Time Online Art Gallery is very pleased to announce that Chris Mastro has been named as the Gallery’s new featured artist and he will now be promoted by the gallery for the next 14 days in the gallery’s Artist Showcase.

 Chris was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #4.
 The placement in this competition qualified his art to be showcased in this feature.
-Below are his Artist Biography and Artist Statement that was submitted to this competition.
+Below are Chris's Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 At a young age, he was exposed to the arts threw a variety of teachers and family members, always finding encouragement to pursue his creativity and love of drawing.
 By the time he had reached high school his exposure to world arts and culture took on a broader dimension when he moved to London with his family and began studies at ACS International School.